Record a document FAQ

 King County cannot give legal advice.
 You may want to contact an attorney or title company for this information.

 When adding someone to a title, or changing names on a title, people will generally record a conveyance document/deed.
 You can get blank legal documents at a stationery or office supply store.
-It needs to be completed and notarized, please note the recorder’s office cannot help with filling out your Deed.
-In addition to that, you will need to complete a Real Estate Excise Tax Affidavit and depending on the type of transaction, you may also need an Excise Tax Supplemental Statement.
+It needs to be completed and notarized.
+The Recorder's Office cannot help with filling out your deed.
+In addition, you will need to complete a Real Estate Excise Tax Affidavit and depending on the type of transaction, you may also need an Excise Tax Supplemental Statement.
 Please carefully review the Supplemental Statement which determines whether or not your transaction is taxable.